apache/spark-website/contributing.md

 It's very helpful if the bug report has a description about how the bug was introduced, by which commit, so that reviewers can easily understand the bug.
 It also helps committers to decide how far the bug fix should be backported, when the pull request is merged.
+The pull request to fix the bug should narrow down the problem to the root cause.

 Performance regression is also one kind of bug.
 The pull request to fix a performance regression must provide a benchmark to prove the problem is indeed fixed.